 So if a person were to ask Pop, “Where are you from originally?”, he would say, “San Francisco, California.”
 And then if this person kept questioning him, like, “No, but originally, where are you from?”, Pop might smack him upside the head.
 And he’d deserve it, because that’s a stupid way to get at someone’s ethnicity.

-Unbelievably, people still try to tiptoe around the question of race and ethnicity by asking this stupid question.
-I, myself, have been asked many times where I’m from “originally,” and even when I know what the question-asker is driving at, I won’t volunteer my ethnicity, because it’s annoying.
+People still try to tiptoe around the question of race and ethnicity by asking this question.
+I, myself, have been asked many times where I’m from “originally,” and even when I know what the question-asker is driving at, I won’t volunteer my ethnicity.
 Just ask what my ethnic background is if you really want to know.

 Idiot: “Where are you from, like, originally?”